httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 data", "representation metadata", and "content" in this document are to be interpreted as described in {{SEMANTICS}}.

-Algorithm names respect the casing used in their definition document (eg. SHA-1, CRC32c) whereas digest-algorithm tokens are quoted (eg. "sha", "crc32c").
+Algorithm names respect the casing used in their definition document (for example, SHA-1, CRC32c) whereas digest-algorithm tokens are quoted (for example, "sha", "crc32c").

 # Representation Digest {#representation-digest}